akuhara/SEIS_FILO/sample/disper_fwd/README.md

-# Dispsesion curve forward computation
+# Dispersion curve forward computation

 ## How to run